atamberg/cs341-firegl/final/final.md

   3. it exceeds a randomized fraction of `fire_height` or `smoke_height`.

 - **Realistic effects**
-  Fire particles have a zig-zag and buoyancy effect making the fire look more realistic
+  Fire particles move in a zig-zag motion and with buoyancy:

   ```javascript
   //simple zigzag motion